OData/Extensions/README.md

 - [Build an OData v4 Service with OData WebApi Library](http://odata.github.io/WebApi/#01-02-getting-started)
 - [OData .Net Client](http://odata.github.io/odata.net/#04-01-basic-crud-operations)

+## 1. Getting started
+The project is currently split into two.

+- The[ OData Migration library](https://www.nuget.org/packages/Microsoft.OData.Extensions.Migration/) provides ASP.NET Core 2.2+ OData V4 services with the capability of handling and responding to OData V3 requests.
+An OData V4 service that uses the OData Migration Library may appear to an OData V3 client as the equivalent V3 service.
+This may be useful to you if you have migrated your service from OData V3 to OData V4, but wish to bridge the gap between your newly migrated V4 service and your OData V3 clients.
+To use it the documentation can be found [here](https://docs.microsoft.com/en-us/odata/extensions/migration)

+- [OData Client Factory](http://www.nuget.org/packages/Microsoft.OData.Client/) (namespace `Microsoft.OData.Extensions.Client`): The client extensions library is built on top of ODataLib that has adopted builder and factory pattern to create the OData client to be used for issuing OData queries and consuming OData JSON payloads.
+See also [HttpClientFactory](https://github.com/aspnet/HttpClientFactory) for http client counterpart.

 ## 2. Project structure

 The project currently has 1 branch: [master](https://github.com/OData/Extensions/tree/master).